NordicHPC/sonar/tests/README.md

 The interactive tests are:

-- `directory` tests Sonar's output-to-directory-tree functionality
-- `kafka` tests Sonar's output-to-Kafka-broker functionality
+- `kafka-interactive` tests Sonar's output-to-Kafka-broker functionality with a live broker